tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 If someone interested to get more details about PageFX project please [email me](mailto:stodyshev@gmail.com).
 I can write a series of blog posts perhaps someone may find it interesting.

-## Funny facts
+## Funny fact

-Few facts:
-- PFX compiler was used almost ten years without any fixes to build Flash Viewer until drop of its support.
+PFX compiler was used almost ten years without any fixes to build Flash Viewer until drop of its support.
 I know it had bugs, but it was enough for Flash Viewer
-- GrapeCity invested a lot of money to Flash technology building Active Reports Server with highly complex Flash Designer for semantic reports

 P.S.
 All dates might be a little bit wrong.
 Sorry for that)